 GISS is located at Columbia University in the Morningside Heights neighborhood of New York City.
 You can learn more about the institute at the GISS website.

-General inquiries about the scientific programs at NASA's Goddard Space Flight Center and Goddard Institute for Space Studies may be directed to the Center Public Affairs office at 1-301-286-8955.
+General inquiries about the scientific programs at NASA's Goddard Space Flight Center and Goddard Institute for Space Studies may be directed to the Center Office of Communications at 1-301-286-8955.